-Trinity School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, or national and ethnic origin in administration of its educational policies, admissions policies, scholarship or loan programs, and athletic and other school administered programs.
+Trinity School admits students of any race, gender, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, gender, color, or national and ethnic origin in administration of its educational policies, admissions policies, scholarship or loan programs, and athletic and other school administered programs.
+Parents with students who have disabilities should review Section 2.4.